-Since 1986, FEEA has offered scholarships to more than 10,000 individuals, including providing nearly 200 scholarships to the children of federal civilian employees who died or were severely injured in the line of duty during the terrorist attacks on the Alfred P. Murrah Federal Building in Oklahoma City, the Pentagon on 9-11, and the US Embassies and Consulates in Kenya, Tanzania, and Libya.
+Since 1986, FEEA has given almost 11,000 merit-based scholarships to federal public servants, their spouses, children, and grandchildren.
+An additional nearly 200 scholarships to surviving children whose federal employee parents died or were severely injured in the line of duty during terrorist attacks, such as those on the Alfred P. Murrah Federal Building in Oklahoma City, the Pentagon on 9-11, and the US Embassies and Consulates in Kenya, Tanzania, and Libya.

 Collectively, our scholarship program to date totals over $14 million.
-FEEA champions the pursuit of higher education and each year supports hundreds of students with merit-based scholarships.
+FEEA champions the pursuit of higher education and each year supports over 200 students with merit-based scholarships.

 Children, step-children, and legal dependents of full- or part-time permanent federal civilian or postal workers employed with the federal government for more than three years, as well as the employees themselves and their spouses.
 Some associations and unions partner with FEEA to provide specific scholarship programs for their employees, employees' children, grandchildren, or spouses, or retirees' children, grandchildren, or great-grandchildren.
 FEEA uses a common application for all FEEA and co-sponsored scholarships.
 Please download the detailed 2021 FEEA scholarship application instructions for more information.

 A) Complete high school or college transcripts (unofficial transcripts accepted)

 B) REQUIREMENT SUSPENDED FOR 2021 PROGRAM One academic, professional, or community member recommendation